AckerlyXu/heima/articles/media-services/media-services-protect-hls-with-fairplay.md

     >[!NOTE]
     >If you want to deliver a stream that is encrypted with FairPlay + another DRM, you have to configure separate delivery policies
     >
-    >- One IAssetDeliveryPolicy to configure DASH with CENC (PlayReady + WideVine) and Smooth with PlayReady.
+    >- One IAssetDeliveryPolicy to configure DASH with CENC (PlayReady) and Smooth with PlayReady.
     >- Another IAssetDeliveryPolicy  to configure FairPlay for HLS

 1. Create an OnDemand locator  to get a streaming URL.